ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-intro.md

 incomplete knowledge of HTML and CSS, databases; financial burden to host your site; the complexities of deployment and continuous integration pipelines, etc might have prevented  you from doing so.

-In this article, I will explain the complete steps to build your personal static website using a static site generator called [Pelican](https://docs.getpelican.com/en/stable/index.html), which is written in Python, deploy it on [GitHub Pages](https://pages.github.com/) along with continuous integration (CI) using [Travis-CI](https://travis-ci.org/) and linking it to your custom domain name, all without requiring the knowledge of HTML and CSS, databases or deployment
+In this article, I will explain the complete steps to build your personal static website like the one I have built ([shahayush](https://shahayush.com)) using a static site generator called [Pelican](https://docs.getpelican.com/en/stable/index.html), which is written in Python, deploy it on [GitHub Pages](https://pages.github.com/) along with continuous integration (CI) using [Travis-CI](https://travis-ci.org/) and linking it to your custom domain name, all without requiring the knowledge of HTML and CSS, databases or deployment